Nottingham-CTU/REDCap-UI-Tweaker/README.md

 instrument headings and move the field annotations to a separate column.
 Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+### Data quality rules simplified view
+If enabled, a button will be added to the data quality rules page to show a simplified view.
+This will provide a simple table of the data quality rules, showing a unique ID number, the rule name, the rule logic, and whether real-time execution is enabled.
+Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

 ### Instrument mapping simplified view
 If enabled, a button will be added to the designate instruments for events page to show a simplified